-The Critical Turkey provides essay writing resources for the social sciences, and anyone who wants to hone their critical reasoning and writing skills, social scientist or not.
+The Critical Turkey provides essay writing resources for the social sciences, and anyone who wants to hone their critical reasoning and writing skills.
+That’s the surface level.

 It goes deeper, though.
 On a more fundamental level, this website is about how Brexit came about, and what happened in the White House 2016 to 2020.
 It is about the Berlusconi decades in Italy, Bolsonaro in Brasil, Orban in Hungary, Le Pen in France and the AfD in Germany; Murdoch’s media empire, flat earthers, QAnon, the deep state, the moon landings, the 5G masts, and Bill Gates’ attempt to microchip the world’s population.
-It is about what unites these right-wing populists, media moguls and conspiracy theories: an offering of superficial explanations to complex phenomena and simplistic solutions to difficult problems.
-It is about the misogyny that all too often comes with it, the xenophobia, thinly veiled racism, the LGBTQ-phobia and general misanthropy it carries.
-These regression merchants try to indoctrinate populations the world over to think in simplistic black-and-white categories, and to see things from their own limited perspectives only.
+It is about what unites these right-wing populists, media moguls and conspiracy theorists: an offering of superficial explanations to multi-faceted phenomena, and simplistic solutions to complex problems.
+It is about the misanthropy that comes with it, the xenophobia, misogyny, racism, and LGBTQ-phobia it carries.
+These regression merchants indoctrinate populations the world over to think in simplistic black-and-white categories, and to see things through narrowed perspectives.
 In short, they propagate a specific method of thinking and perceiving of the world, an epistemology of lazy self-centredness.
 And for some reason, this epistemology has been gaining traction in the world.

-This website is only a small drop in a large ocean, but in its own little way, an attempt to set against this what we do best in the social sciences.
-We do engage with the complexity of the world.
-We do look at the different sides of the story and different perspectives, promoting inclusivity along the lines of class, race, gender, LGBTQ+ and other identities.
+This website is only a small drop in a vast ocean, but in its own little way, an attempt to set against this what we do best in the social sciences.
+We engage with the complexity of the world, as much as practically possible.
+We do look at the different sides of the story and different perspectives, promoting inclusivity along the lines of class, race, gender, LGBTQ+ and other positionalities.
 We critically question institutions and inequalities.
+We probe the contingencies of history, and when we’re at our best, decolonise our curricula and deconstruct the biases inherent in our writing.
 We use evidence to back up our claims.
 And we build our analyses and arguments on solid reasoning.
-This website provides practical tips and tricks for how to implement this effectively and successfully in social science writing.
+This website provides practical tips and tricks for how to implement this kind of good scholarship effectively and successfully in social science writing.

 The Critical Turkey

-The critical turkey is a play on Karl Popper’s metaphor of the inductivist turkey (himself expanding on an idea first used by Bertrand Russell), which warns us against the pitfalls of (uncritical) inductive reasoning.
-The inductivist turkey grew up on a farm where it would be fed by its human masters every morning at 9am.
-After this happened for an extended period of time and throughout the different months of the year, come rain or shine (in a research sense, after the turkey had collected a fair amount of data, and made sure it applied under differing circumstances) the turkey finally came to the conclusion that this indeed meant that it would always be fed at 9am each morning.
+The Critical Turkey is a play on Karl Popper’s metaphor of the inductivist turkey (Popper himself expanding on an idea first used by Bertrand Russell), which warns us against the pitfalls of (uncritical) inductive reasoning.
+The inductivist turkey grew up on a farm where it was fed by its human masters every morning at 9am.
+After this happened for an extended period of time and throughout the different months of the year, come rain or shine (in a research sense, after the turkey had collected a fair amount of data, and made sure its findings applied under differing circumstances) the turkey finally came to the conclusion that this indeed meant that it would always be fed at 9am each morning.
 Then came Christmas.
 And we all know what happens to turkeys on Christmas.

 Doesn’t sound plausible?
 Well, turkeys are smarter than you think!